SpaceX Starbase: Local and economic impact

-During the SN8 launch, SpaceX ignored FAA warnings that the flight profile posed a risk of explosion.
-Following the launch, the FAA's Associate Administrator Wayne Monteith commented that SpaceX does not have a strong safety culture for not conducting thorough checks and following the FAA's statements.
-Members of the United States Congress voiced concerns about the FAA's response, calling on the agency to not have too much influence over SpaceX.
-However, the FAA Administrator stated that while SpaceX had done several corrections for those violations, the FAA would not approve further flights if SpaceX did not continue to perform those corrections.
-David Newstead, the director of one local environmental group, said that the explosion of SN11 left rocket debris on parts of the wildlife refuge that took three months to clean up.
+During the SN8 launch, SpaceX ignored the FAA's models indicating that weather conditions could strengthen the shockwave created by rocket explosion and cause damage to nearby homes.
+SN8 lifted off despite multiple warnings that this would violate the company's launch license.
+Following the launch, the FAA's Associate Administrator Wayne Monteith commented that SpaceX showed poor process discipline by relying on assumptions, as such call into question the company's safety culture.
+Members of the United States Congress voiced concerns about the FAA's response.
+However, the FAA administrator stated that while SpaceX has made several corrections for those violations, the FAA would not approve further flights if SpaceX did not continue to perform those corrections.